brooks42/pkto/README.md

 **Q: Why isn't [insert favorite Pokémon here] the color I think it should be?
 Your colors are bad and you should feel bad.**

 **A**: We want an equal number of cards in each color in the cube.
 Gen 1 has a high concentration of poison and water types.
 Fire, rock, ground, and electric could all be red.
-Designing the cube requires us to take some poetic license regarding what color a Pokémon ends up being, and the end result may be different than what any Pokémon would have been in a vaccuum.
+Designing the cube requires us to take some poetic license regarding what color a Pokémon ends up being, and the end result may be different than what any Pokémon would have been in a vacuum.

 **Q: Why doesn't Spearow have flying?**